President Trump calls Inslee a ‘snake’ after governor and Pence meet on coronavirus

 OLYMPIA — President Donald Trump Friday called Gov. Jay Inslee a “snake,” puncturing the feeling of bipartisanship in the wake of the vice president’s visit to Washington in response to the coronavirus outbreak.

-Vice President Mike Pence flew to Washington Thursday, to meet with Inslee and Washington’s congressional delegation to discuss the response to the virus.
+Vice President Mike Pence flew to Washington on Thursday to meet with Inslee and Washington’s congressional delegation to discuss the response to the virus.

 Thursday’s roundtable, news briefing and public statements featured praise by Pence, who thanked Inslee, health officials and others for their response to the outbreak.
 The governor, in return, was cordial and welcoming to Pence.